You again! Thompson-Herah speeds to 2nd Olympic sprint sweep

 The world might get to know him soon.

-As for the women’s champ at 200 meters — with four gold medals to her credit, she no longer needs an introduction.
+As for the women’s champ at 200 meters — she no longer needs an introduction.

+“It means a lot to me because I’ve been through a lot,” Thompson-Herah said.
+“Even though I don’t have to tell my story, this tells my story.”

 More AP Olympics: https://apnews.com/2020-tokyo-olympics and https://twitter.com/AP_Sports